DangViTin/linuxlearn/book/part2-baremetal/ch10-c-startup-linker.md

 - `arm-none-eabi-gcc -E -P -x c /dev/null -include <stdint.h>`: see what `stdint.h` actually defines on your target.
 - *Mastering ARM Embedded Programming* (Marwedel, 2018), the chapter on startup code is excellent.
 - The U-Boot source's `arch/arm/lib/crt0.S`, read it after this chapter.
 The patterns are the same.
-> **MCU bridge:** Think of U-Boot like a much larger boot stub plus debug monitor: it initializes hardware, loads the next image, and gives you commands before Linux starts.
-> **U-Boot:** the bootloader that initializes enough hardware to load and start the Linux kernel.

 ## Sidebar, `REG(addr)` macro vs the NXP SDK header